 She enjoyed sharing our culture and traditions with all who would ask for her knowledge and support.
 She was gracious in never keeping her knowledge to herself.

-She is survived by her daughters, Kelly Swanson and Cherie Cruz; her son, Jeffrey Swanson and wife, Anne Marie Swanson; Hunka daughters: Loraine and Grace; Hunka granddaughter, Julie Labrake; grandson, Jeff Lippencott; her sisters: Ramona Taylor and Bernetta Traversie; 16 grandchildren; three great great grandchildren; and countless nieces and nephews and extended family.
+She is survived by her daughters, Kelly Swanson and Cherie Cruz; her son, Jeffrey Swanson and wife, Anne Marie Swanson; Hunka daughters: Loraine and Grace; Hunka granddaughter, Julie Labrake; Hunka grandson, Jeff Lippencott; her sisters: Ramona Taylor and Bernetta Traversie; 16 grandchildren; 24 great grandchildren 3 great-great grandchildren; and countless nieces and nephews and extended family.

 Preceded her in death: husband, Hugh Swanson; sons: Robert Whitelight and Anthony LeVassur; daughters: Tammy Padron and Donita Smalling; life partner, Harold Vondall; parents, Jasper Shortbear and Cora Bad Horse; sisters: Wanda (Mickey) Shortbear-Estes and Maria Sexton; brother, Leroy (Maka) Shortbear; many dearly loved nieces, nephews, aunts, uncles, and grandchildren, far too many to name.